KxSystems/docs/docs/wp/order-book.md

 ## Author

 **Niall Coulter** has worked on many kdb+ algorithmic-trading systems related to both the equity and FX markets.
-Based in New York, Niall is a technical architect for [Kx Platform](/platform/index.html), a suite of high-performance data-management, event-processing and trading platforms.
+Based in New York, Niall is a technical architect for [KX Platform](/platform/index.html), a suite of high-performance data-management, event-processing and trading platforms.